emqx/emqx-docs/en_US/data-integration/data-bridge-mysql.md

   ```

 7. Advanced settings (optional):  Choose whether to use sync or async query mode as needed.
 For details, see [Configuration parameters](#Configuration).
-8. Then click **Create** to finish the creating of the data bridge.
+8. Then click **Create** to finish the creation of the data bridge.

 We have successfully created the data bridge to MySQL, now we can continue to create rules to specify the data to be saved into MySQL.